"The books in this series just get better and better.”

-Behind the guard, Josh saw Chelsea head butt her captor, who lost his grip on her.
+Behind the guard, Josh caught sight of Chelsea head butting her captor, who lost his grip on her.
 She reached between his legs and twisted a fistful of his gonads.
 He screamed.

 Josh fought the guard still gripping the MP7 with one hand.
 He battled to keep the weapon’s muzzle pointed toward the ceiling–away from him and Chelsea.
 A bear-sized fist slammed Josh hard in the ribs.
-At least one cracked, but he hoped the flood of adrenaline firing through him would mask the pain of the rib–and the bullet wound at least until he could get them out of here..
+At least one cracked, but he hoped the flood of adrenaline firing through him would mask the pain of the rib and the bullet wound until he could get them out of here.

 The guard used his extra four inches of reach to grab Josh by the throat.
 He squeezed, cutting off Josh’s air.
 Pinpricks of light shot through his gaze.
 He bashed the guard’s elbow joint with his free hand.
 Nothing gave in the hard-muscled arm.

 Mendelson was sprawled on his side, still unconscious, with blood running down his face from his head wound.
 His body impeded any fancy maneuvering in the close quarters.

 Josh finally got both hands on the tug-of-war gun.
 Before he gave it his all he had to break the giant’s hold.
 Lifting his boot, he slammed the guard’s kneecap.

 Bone snapped.
 The guard screamed.

 Finally, a vulnerable body part on the hulking bastard.